-Washington, DC Wedding & Event Venues by far can ruin your entire wedding or event if you do not select them carefully.
-You as the Washington, DC engaged couple or DC Party Hosts want a lot more from your venues.
-From making sure they have strong WiFi and customized food to great parking and captivating views, you are demanding more.
+Washington, DC Wedding and Event Venues by far can ruin your entire wedding or event if you do not select them carefully.
+Above all, you as the Washington, DC engaged couple or DC Party Host want a lot more from your venues.
+From making sure they have strong WiFi and customized food to great parking and captivating views; you are demanding more.

 So what are some good Washington, DC Venues that you can use that are also popular?
 We have 5 really good ones for you to consider.